NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

 .. [#1] Benchmarking performance of DL systems is a young discipline; it is a good idea to be vigilant for results based on atypical distortions in the configuration parameters.
-Every topology is different, and performance increases or slowdowns can be attributed to multiple means.
+Every topology is different, and performance changes can be attributed to multiple causes.
 Also watch out for the word "theoretical" in comparisons; actual performance should not be compared to theoretical performance.